-This ancient linen cloth of the Turin Shroud is yellowed with age and on it is a very faint image of the frontal and back view of a human body.
-The painting below depicts how long pieces of cloth were used for burial 2000years ago during the time of Jesus.
+The ancient linen cloth of the Turin Shroud is yellowed with age and on it is a very faint image of the frontal and back view of a human body.
+The picture below shows how long pieces of cloth were used for burial 2000years ago during the time of Jesus.
 The entombment or burial using a burial cloth, was the custom in those ancient days.
 This explains the formation of images with frontal and back views in the two halves of the cloth.

 The Shroud of Turin has been preserved with utmost care in the Royal Chapel of the ex-kings of Italy in the city of Turin in Italy from the year 1578 onwards.
 Since the holy Shroud is preserved and kept in the Royal Cathedral of Saint John the Baptist in Turin, Italy, it is commonly referred to as the 'Shroud of Turin' or the 'Turin Shroud'.

 History of the Shroud of Turin

 Before the year 1578 historical facts traces this cloth back to France, then to Constantinople (now renamed as ‘Istanbul’), then back to the city of Edessa (now ‘Urfa’ in Turkey) where the Shroud was found hidden in a wall in about the year 525 AD, before this several historical documents point to The Holy Shroud being given to King Abgar of Edessa (an independent kingdom aligned with the Kingdom of Parthia during the time of Jesus) by the Apostles of Jesus - St. Thomas and a newly appointed appostle, Thaddaeus (Addai)

 More than one hundred years ago, on 28th May, 1898 an amateur Italian photographer, Mr. Secondo Pia, took the first photograph of the image on the Shroud of Turin.
 He was startled by the resulting negative on which was a perfect positive image of a very noble looking man.